To have and to hold from this day forward,

 3. Get a Training Partner

-If your S.O. isn’t on board, find someone who is: Find a friend, coworker, fitness challenge, or support group, like a Beachbody Challenge Group, that can help push you forward.
+If your S.O. isn’t on board, find someone who is: Find a friend, coworker, fitness challenge, or support group that can help push you forward.

 Training partners can motivate you, encourage you when you’re flagging, and celebrate you when you’re crushing it — all which will help you stick with your program.

 In addition to pushing one another to work out and eat healthily, a training partner can help you work out solutions to your frustrations and struggles because they know exactly what you’re going through.